texfaq/texfaq.github.io/FAQ-isitanum.md

-The simple-minded solution is to compare numeric characters with the characters of the argument, one by one, by a sequence of direct tests, and to declare the argument ''not a number'' if any character fails all comparisons:
+The simple-minded solution is to compare numeric characters with the characters of the argument, one by one, by a sequence of direct tests, and to declare the argument "not a number" if any character fails all comparisons:
 ```latex
 \ifx1#1